KGyST/samuTest/README.md

     - these encoders plus pickler as DI
   - Dumping into a database instead of files
 - `current.json` issues rotating (.001, .002 etc)
-  - Driving it through a local bool wariable
+  - Driving it through a local bool variable
 - `@JSONFunctionDumper` to be able to be run as `@JSONFunctionDumper` (not only as `@JSONFunctionDumper()`)
 - If `tests` is not a subfolder of the tested function, it's not possible to import the module (no `folder.module`)
-- A `FunctionData` class, with `PreFunctiodData(FunctionData)` and `PostFunctionData(FunctionData)` subclasses, also for mocked functions
 - A `tryToInterpret()`  function for all Codecs

+---

+- Case tagging, plus via params
+  - Automatically tag when a test fails
+- 1000s of cases: sorting

 ---
 - Object-oriented issues
   - `__new__()` cannot be currently tested.